Kristina01111000/Drws_site/README.md

 look at images on homeslide on kindle to make sure it was an airplane problem

-on May 30th 22 people looked at the learning program, 14 looked at the homepage and 3 at the wellness check, is that the day you sent the email out? or was if from tiktok? collections in the patreon?

 check the other patreon stuff on the analytics page google analytics works now!